Positive Approaches to Challenging Behavior

 Creating the Hypothesis Statement

-This module has now summarized the three major sources of data that are collected in an FBA.
-The information that is gathered from indirect assessment, direct observation, and functional analysis are used to develop a hypothesis about what is maintaining challenging behavior and to provide evidence that this hypothesis is correct.
+Once the FBA data are collected, the information gathered is summarized.
+The details collected from indirect assessment, direct observation, and functional analysis are used to develop a hypothesis statement and provide evidence that this hypothesis is correct.
 There are four major sections of a hypothesis statement:

 - Setting events